 He adopted a rational rather than emotional attitude towards art and believed that his background in figures determined his enjoyment of the manner in which the kinetic artists employed a repetition of simple forms and colours in intricate, geometrically derived combinations to create ingenious visual effects.
 The irreverence and playfulness of these works appealed to his sense of humour while also exposing him to charges of triviality and superficiality about which he was entirely indifferent.
 Op and kinetic artworks subsequently fared poorly in critical appreciations, but Lambert's pieces aged well and are strong representatives of these genres.

 In the 1970s he moved back towards Irish art and more figurative artworks, having a particular fondness for the sardonic hyperrealism of Robert Ballagh.
 He bought seventeen Ballagh works, the largest number of any artist in the collection.
-Other notable Irish artists represented included Camille Souter, Anne Madden, Barrie Cooke, Patrick Collins (qv), Micheal Farrell, Cecil King, Brian O'Doherty/Patrick Ireland, TP Flanagan (1929–2011), Louis Le Brocquy and Brian Maguire.
-He began buying sculpture at a time when it was unusual to do so in Ireland and acquired impressive pieces by Edward Delaney (1930–2009), Michael Bulfin and Deborah Brown.
+Other notable Irish artists represented included Camille Souter, Anne Madden, Barrie Cooke (qv), Patrick Collins (qv), Micheal Farrell, Cecil King, Brian O'Doherty/Patrick Ireland, T. P. Flanagan (qv), Louis le Brocquy (qv) and Brian Maguire.
+He began buying sculpture at a time when it was unusual to do so in Ireland and acquired impressive pieces by Edward Delaney (qv), Michael Bulfin and Deborah Brown.

 Emerging by the late 1970s as Ireland's foremost collector of contemporary art, between 1954 and 2000 Lambert accumulated some 500 paintings, prints, drawings, posters, watercolours and sculptures, which were displayed in the Jacobs factory and in his house where his sculptures overflowed onto his landscaped garden.
 Not all were bought on merit; some purchases were made to assist struggling artists.
 His judgement proved financially shrewd: his collection was worth over €20 million at his death.
 He bought for appreciation, not profit, and lamented the existence of collectors who viewed art in narrowly financial terms.